a-kramer/mcmc_clib/ms_win64.md

 [CLN](http://www.ginac.de/CLN/) and
 [minixml](http://sourceforge.net/projects/minixml/).
 Since you don't have a package manager, you will have to do it manually.
-To do that, follow the instructions on the respective webpages:
+To do that, follow the instructions on the respective web pages:

 1. [CLN](http://www.ginac.de/CLN/)
 2. [minixml](http://sourceforge.net/projects/minixml/)